-- 1. The employment contract shall be entered into for either a specified or an unspecified period.
-In principle, the employment contract shall be concluded for an unspecified period of time, unless a temporary employment contract is considered to be necessary. - 2.
-On inception of the employment contract concluded for a period of more than six months, a probation period of no more than two months can be agreed upon, during which period both the employer and the employee are entitled to cancel the employment with immediate effect without observing the provisions pertaining to giving notice. - 3.
-An employment contract entered into following an interval of no more than six months after the end of a prior temporary employment contract shall be considered an extension of the previous employment contract when determining the maximum period referred to in article 2.3. - 4.
-Whenever this chapter refers to a maximum term of a temporary employment contract, it refers to the term of the employment contract from the beginning, including the term of any successive employment contracts. - 5.
-When terminating temporary employment contracts other than by resignation of the employee or during the probationary period within the meaning of Article 2.2, paragraph 2, the employer undertakes to endeavour a transfer and to improve the employee's position in the labour market within the meaning of Section 72a of the Unemployment Insurance Act.
+- The employment contract shall be entered into for either a specified or an unspecified period.
+In principle, the employment contract shall be concluded for an unspecified period of time, unless a temporary employment contract is considered to be necessary. - On inception of the employment contract concluded for a period of more than six months, a probation period of no more than two months can be agreed upon, during which period both the employer and the employee are entitled to cancel the employment with immediate effect without observing the provisions pertaining to giving notice. - 3a.
+Entering into an employment contract following an interval of no more than six months after the end of a non-recurring temporary employment contract within the meaning of Article 2.2a will result in the establishment of a permanent employment contract, unless it concerns a one-off extension of three months. - 3b.
+An employment contract entered into following an interval of no more than six months after the end of a prior temporary employment contract shall be considered an extension of the previous employment contract when determining the maximum period and the (maximum) number of extensions referred to in Article 2.3.

+- 4. Whenever this chapter refers to a maximum term of a temporary employment contract, it refers to the term of the employment contract from the beginning, including the term of any successive employment contracts. - 5.
+When terminating temporary employment contracts other than by resignation of the employee, by the employee having reached the state pension age or during the probationary period within the meaning of Article 2.2, paragraph 2, the employer undertakes to endeavour a transfer and to improve the employee's position in the labour market within the meaning of Section 72a of the Unemployment Insurance Act.
 Within that framework, the employer shall in any case examine the possibilities for retraining, additional training and courses, with due regard of a cost benefit analysis.
 The employer's choice from among these measures shall depend on the term of the employment contract and the age of the employee concerned.
-On the basis of these indicators, the employer shall determine whether and to what extent these measures should be continued following termination of the temporary employment contract.

-6. The provisions in paragraph 2 apply to the special universities, in deviation from Article 7:652, paragraphs 4a and 5 of the Dutch Civil Code.
+On the basis of these indicators, the employer shall determine whether and to what extent these measures should be continued following termination of the temporary employment contract. - 6.
+The provisions in paragraph 2 apply to the special universities, in deviation from Section 7:652, paragraphs 4a and 5 of the Dutch Civil Code. - 7.
+Paragraphs 1 and 4 of this article do not apply to employees who have reached the state pension age.